sravani167/speech-service/README.md

 # Speech Transcription Service

-## Overview
-This project provides a speech to text transcription service using an open-source library (e.g., Vosk).
-It includes:
-- A FastAPI based HTTP service for transcription.
-- A client script for recording and transcribing audio locally or via the service.

 ## Architecture Overview
 This service provides speech to text transcription using the open-source Vosk engine.
 The FastAPI application exposes two main endpoints: